 Reconnecting with family and friends

-The most impactful aspect to this year was being able to meet up with so many wonderful friends and family members.
+The most impactful aspect of this year was being able to meet up with so many wonderful friends and family members.
 We live far from any relatives (and don’t have many local friends), so 2022 was particularly special.

 Our journey to the East Coast included stops in Calgary, Kenora and North Bay to see much loved friends, with even more reunions at the TMAC Conference.

 Three weeks on the Acadian Peninsula gave us plenty of time to catch up with JR’s family, old friends and also sort some of our stored items.
-JR’s dad and partner even joined us to hike the Cape Chignecto Trail in Nova Scotia, their first ever backpacking trip!
+JR’s dad and partner even joined us to hike the Cape Chignecto Trail in Nova Scotia, their first-ever backpacking trip!

 140km of adventure on the Great Divide Trail